 What this world has turned me into is something that I need to be aware of.
 I’m living in a world where the Millennials are all around.
 They are creative, fun, energetic, savvy, and a lot more to describe about them.
 One thing that caught my attention about them is they are object-focused person.
 Put it this way, to give more evidence, a famous actress posts a picture of her in a hotel room, the next day you’ll see lots of Millennials stay in that room.
 Young people hunt for great-capturing objects to be shown to their viewers, wanting to get so many likes and comments.

 I guess I have been part of what’s trending; whenever I travel to some places, my eyes will roam around, trying to capture unique and eye-catching spots or objects.
 At first, I wasn’t aware of this sort of desire; I didn’t question myself why my focus was the object not the memory of being in that place.
 Until one moment I rummaged photos in my album and found out that I mostly captured objects or posed in unnecessary spots.
 Since then I realize I have actually ‘become’ object-focused person.
 Social media has made lots of changes into this world.
 People’s minds have been diverted into something unexplained and indescribable.

 In my workplace, I’m dealing with the millennial; they want people to give them something enticing or attractive objects, never give burdens or pressures to them, they won’t be happy.
-As I get more engaged with them, I learn that . . . oh boy . . . let me wipe my sweat . . . my future children will be part of the millennial, the object-focused human beings.
+As I get more engaged with them, I learn that . . . oh boy . . . let me wipe my sweat . . . my future children will be the linkers of the millennial, the object-focused human beings.
 Should I just literally embrace this fact? . . .
 No!